+While first-generation physics accelerators may only need to send object position and orientation back to the main processor core(s), future demands will be more significant.
 Truly immersive reality may only be possible when the results of physics-guided motion are communicated to other components of IE applications.
-For example, an object that breaks may generate sound or may alert an AI character.
+For example, an object that breaks may have a sound attached to it or may alert an AI character.